 For visitors and residents alike, there are many alternatives to driving a car or taking a cab.
 Try a green tram.
 It’s cheap and fun.
 Want to be even more eco-friendly?
 Explore Brussels on foot.
 Many of Brussels’ landmarks are located fairly close to one another, which makes walking a pleasurable way of seeing the town.
 Another option is to discover the city on a two-wheeler.
-Bike rentals are readily available or you may want to embark on one of severeral theme-based bicycle rides.
-Brussels ranks as one of the most biker-friendly cities in Europe and bike paths abound.
+Bike rentals are readily available or you may want to embark on one of the severeral theme-based bicycle rides.
+Brussels ranks as one of the most bike-friendly cities in Europe and bike paths abound.
 Moreover, car drivers show great respect for riders.

 For more information on organized walks, tours, cycling trips and horse rides, visit Pro Velo or Villo

 If you enjoy parks, gardens, and forests, you’ll love Brussels.
 Right in the city center, you will find several parks.
 Some favorites include Brussels Park, the green lung within the heart of the city; Egmont Park, which winds through the bourgeois neighborhoods; or the Mont of Arts, with its hillside garden.

 Furthermore, walks around Brussels reveal the city’s trendy, exotic side.
 There is La Foret des Soignes, Europe’s largest forest of beech trees.
 Formerly a hunting ground for European royalty, the forest is six times larger than Paris’ Bois de Boulogne!
 Easily accessible, Le Bois de la Cambre, with its gentle, sloping hills, will surely enchant you.
 Once, the park was the favorite horse-riding destination for Queen Marie-Henriette, wife of the Belgian king, Leopold II.
 Today, you will enjoy its meticulously maintained greenswards and charming woodland paths.

 La Foret des Soignes